 By Julia Pettengill

 Our daughter Sophie was diagnosed with leukemia at age 2½, and received two years of care at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
-You might expect that I’d feel joy and relief when she completed treatment, but instead I found the experience traumatic.
+While I felt tremendous joy and relief when she completed treatment, I also found the experience traumatic.
 Read more

 By Maggie Loucks, NP-C